 4. Aquarium equipment: Take into account the space needed for filters, heaters, and other equipment.
 These items can take up valuable space in the tank, reducing the available swimming area for the fish.

-See also Can a hermit crab live in a fish tank
+See also What should a fish tank smell like

 In conclusion, choosing the right tank size is crucial for the health and well-being of your fish.
 Aim for a tank that provides ample swimming space, adequate filtration, and stable water parameters.
 By considering the factors mentioned above, you can select the perfect tank size for your small fish tank setup.